 Who Should Take Out a Gap Insurance Policy?

-Purchasing Gap insurance makes sense only if you owe significantly more than what the car is worth.
+Purchasing gap insurance only makes sense if you owe significantly more than what the car is worth.
 A few things could cause you to have a large amount of negative equity.
-This may occur if you:
+You may find value in gap insurance if you:

 - Made little (less than 20%) to no down payment on the car